Omar-Elgendey/nlp-learning-journey/7. Classical NLP tasks/Transliation/Readme.md

 ## Key Takeaways

-- Machine Translation is a Sequence-to-Sequence task.
+- Machine Translation is a Seq2Seq task.
 - Inputs are stored as `input_ids`.
 - Targets are stored as `labels`.
+- `text_target` simplifies target tokenization.
-- `decoder_input_ids` are shifted versions of the labels.
+- `decoder_input_ids` are shifted labels.
 - Teacher Forcing is used during training.
+- MarianMT uses an Encoder-Decoder architecture.
 - `DataCollatorForSeq2Seq` prepares batches automatically.
-- `Seq2SeqTrainer` uses `generate()` during evaluation.
+- `Seq2SeqTrainer` handles training and evaluation.
-- SacreBLEU is a common metric for translation quality.
+- SacreBLEU is the standard translation metric.

 ### Mental Model